aj088/test/docs/_build/html/_sources/algorithm.rst.txt

 Spectral embedding
 ------------------

-Start with nxp cell by feature count matrix $M$, we first compute the nxn pairwise similarity matrix S.
+Start with nxp cell by feature count matrix M, we first compute the nxn pairwise similarity matrix S.

 We then compute the normalized graph Laplacian

-The eigenvectors correspond to the k+1-smallest eigenvalues of $L$ are selected as the lower dimensional embedding.
+The eigenvectors correspond to the k+1-smallest eigenvalues of L are selected as the lower dimensional embedding.

 Nyström method